Parol: History

 Parols illuminate the St. Joseph Parish Church in Las Piñas during Simbang Gabi.

 Like in other parts of Southeast Asia, paper lanterns were introduced to the Philippines before the Spanish colonization of the Philippines.
 The word paról is the modern Filipino spelling of the original Spanish name farol, meaning "lantern".
 In the native languages, parol and lanterns in general are also known as paritaan.

 The tradition of the parol becoming associated with Christmas dates back to the Spanish colonial period of the Philippines.
 It is a local adaptation of the Hispanic tradition of carrying small light sources (like torches, candles, or braziers) during the nine-day Christmas Novena procession leading up to the midnight mass (called Simbang Gabi in the Philippines).

 Six-pointed parols in San Fernando, Pampanga in 1904 from the Luther Parker Collection, National Library of the Philippines.

 They are particularly associated with the Panunulúyan pageant accompanying the procession, which is a reenactment of the search for lodgings by Joseph and the pregnant Virgin Mary in Bethlehem.
 The actors portraying Joseph and Mary, as well as the townspeople, carried paper lanterns made with bamboo and Japanese paper (papel de japón).
 After the procession, these lanterns were then hung outside houses as decorations.
 Over time, they became an indispensable part of Filipino Christmas tradition.
-The significance of the parol in traditional Philippine Christmas celebrations is underscored in a letter by José Rizal in 1893.
-While he was in exile in Dapitan, Rizal asked his family to send him Japanese paper so he might "celebrate Christmas properly."